gaby-FI/Neo-Ingenieros-JO/README.md

 1. Connect the Arduino UNO board to your computer via USB cable.
 2. Press the **Upload** button (➡️) in the IDE to load the program into the microcontroller’s memory.
-3. After upload completes, you can monitor the system behavior using the **Serial Monitor** accessible from **Tools > Serial Monitor**, which is especially useful for debugging and data flow verification.
+3. After upload completes, you can monitor the system behavior using the **Serial Monitor** accessible from **Tools > Serial Monitor**, which is especially useful for debugging and data flow verification

+---

+## 👥 Authors

+This project was developed by the **Neo Engineers** team for the **WRO 2025** competition.
+Participants:
+- Nelson Figueroa
+- Gabriela Cisnero
+- Jesus Alfonzo